 The side air bags are located in the outside of the seatback of the front seats.
 The curtain air bags are located in the side roof rails.
-These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-ofposition occupants.
-However, all of the information, cautions and warnings in this manual still apply and must be followed.
+All of the information, cautions and warnings in this manual still apply and must be followed.
 The side air bags and curtain air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
 They are designed to inflate on the side where the vehicle is impacted.
 They may not inflate in certain side collisions on the side where the vehicle is impacted.